 Low-grade serous carcinoma is a type of ovarian cancer.
-It develops from the specialized epithelial cells on the outer surface of the ovary or the lining of the abdominal cavity.
+It develops from cells normally found on the outside surface of the ovary or the tissue that lines the inside of the abdominal cavity.
 It is an uncommon, slow-growing cancer that usually has spread to other organs including the fallopian tube and uterus by the time it is diagnosed.
 In some cases, low-grade serous carcinoma develops from a non-cancerous type of tumour called a serous borderline tumour.
-If your pathologist also sees a serous borderline tumour, it will be described in the report.

 The diagnosis of low-grade serous carcinoma can also be made after a small sample of tissue is removed in a procedure called a biopsy.
 In this procedure, a small sample of tissue from the pelvis or abdomen is removed.
 The ovary itself is not usually biopsied.

 For some women, the diagnosis of low-grade serous carcinoma is only made when the entire tumour has been surgically removed and sent to a pathologist for examination.
 Other organs such as the fallopian tube and uterus may be removed at the same time as the ovary.

 Your surgeon may request an intraoperative or frozen section consultation from your pathologist.
 The diagnosis made by your pathologist during the intraoperative consultation can change the type of surgery performed or the treatment offered after the surgery is completed.